petar-m/EventBrokerSlim/README.md

 `RetryPolicy.RetryRequested` is used to coordinate retry request between `Handle` and `OnError`. `RetryPolicy` is passed to both methods to enable error handling and retry request entirely in `Handle` method. `OnError` can check `RetryPolicy.RetryRequested` to know whether `Hanlde` had called `RetryPolicy.RetryAfter()`.

 **Caution:** the retry will not be exactly after the specified time interval in `RetryPolicy.RetryAfter()`.
-Take into account a tollerance of around 50 milliseconds.
+Take into account a tolerance of around 50 milliseconds.
 Additionally, retry executions respect maximum concurrent handlers setting, meaning a high load can cause additional delay.